Dr. Sam Reiter, Assistant Professor

 Born and raised in a small town in the center of France (Vichy), I have always been fascinated by the amazing biodiversity encountered in the marine environment.
 Therefore, I decided to choose a career where I could study marine living organisms.
 I conducted a PhD at the Observatoire Océanologique de Banyuls sur mer investigating the role of thyroid hormone in a key developmental step of coral reef fishesL the metamorphosis.
 This project offered me the opportunity to study a biological process in an integrative way, using various methods from molecular to behavioral analysis.
 Now, I am happy to completely change my research field and join Dr. Reiter’s team at OIST to study the phenomenon of cuttlefish camouflage in the wild.
 I am excited to enter the field of computational neuroethology and to have the opportunity to investigate the masters of camouflage in their natural environment using innovative techniques such as machine learning.
 I am looking forward to dive in Okinawa and spend hours observing cuttlefishes in their natural habitat.

-Robert Ross, Postdoc (with Pigolotti Unit)
+Robert Ross, Interdisciplinary Postdoctoral Scholar (with Pigolotti Unit)

 I research the physics of growing active matter.
 Currently, I am trying to understand how growth influences chromatophore patterning in cephalopods.
 My thesis is that the same developmental processes can be funneled to different developmental outcomes by altering how the system is grown.